Wednesday, August 29, 2018

 # # #

-If you come with children, tell them about the conflict between Marie and her son Louis XIII, who at age 15 took power through a plot and an assassination.
-Depending on the kids you can stress (or not), the mother, the son, the wickedness and intrigues of a royal court...
+If you come with children, tell them about the conflict between Marie and her son Louis XIII, who at age 15 took power through a plot and an assassination (the link above).
+There's the queen, the prince, the wickedness and intrigues of a royal court...

 Then have them look for: